With object detection, 3d objects can be placed on real elements from your physical environment by recognizing the outline shape.

-1. Remove from the scene the following objects: ObjectTrackingManager, Placer.
+1. Remove from the scene the following objects: ObjectTrackingManager, and Placer.

 Object detection is offset

-cause 1: models are not in center of world, make sure that your main model object and Root object are in the center of the world, and have the same position, rotation and scale values.
+cause 1: models are not in the center of the world, make sure that your main model object and Root object are in the center of the world, and have the same position, rotation, and scale values.

 cause 2: models under ObjectTrackingManager or Placer are not exactly aligned with the main model:

-2. Do the same for the object detection model under Placer object.
+2. Do the same for the object detection model under the Placer object.